The Top 10 Battle Rope Workouts Compared to the Inertia Wave

-After a study group of 22 athletes in the follwing fields: Football, Soccer, Lacrosse, Baseball, IFBB Pro (placed top 10 in 2014 olympia) Basketball, wrestling, tennis, and avid Iron man triathletes.
-All compairing products Battle Ropes that have one anchor point.
+After a study group of 22 athletes, and participants in the following fields: Football, Soccer, Lacrosse, Baseball, IFBB Pro (placed top 10 in 2014 olympia) Basketball, wrestling, tennis, and avid Iron man triathletes.
+All comparing products Battle Ropes that have one anchor point.
 (On the ground attached to a loop, weight, weighted plate, or wrapped around a pole like structure.)
-One particular rope had a bungee like feel and an outer protective cover.
+One particular rope had a bungee like feel and an outer orange protective cover.
 Every athlete was then told to perform what they know how to do while using a battle type rope.

-- All athletes felt tension and stress with the ropes.
+- All participants felt tension and stress with the ropes.

-- All athletes expressed a slight added pressure in thier wrist joint.
+- All participants expressed a slight added pressure in their wrist joint.

-- All athletes agreed the battle ropes felt like dead energy and more anaerobic than aerobic.
+- All participants agreed the battle ropes felt like dead energy and more anaerobic than aerobic.

-- All athletes made reference to the lack of different paths or planes to which the ropes could move, it was more like muscle up and down, too much tension.
-Some stated "I get enough activity in my strengh training program, I don't need more strain and stress with a rope".
+- All participants made reference to the lack of different paths or planes to which the ropes could move, it was more like muscle up and down, too much tension.
+Some stated "I get enough activity in my strength training program, I don't need more strain and stress with a rope".

-You cant do a transverse oscillations with a battle rope, No engagment of deep core muscles with battle ropes.
-I prefer the feel of the Inertia wave as it helps with anti-twist and rotation.
+You can't do a transverse oscillations with a battle rope, No engagement of deep core muscles with battle ropes.
+I prefer the feel of the Inertia Wave as it helps with anti-twist and rotation.
 The ropes are one plane as you stress your wrists, neck and shoulder girdle.
 The Inertia Wave is smooth flows like water.